 Your clothes and gear choices can make or break your time spent in the national parks.
 Therefore, it’s imperative to make informed decisions on what to bring.
 While your packing list will vary widely depending on where you’re visiting, the time of year, forecasted weather, and planned activities, here are a few general tips to keep in mind.

-• Before you head out on any adventure, make sure to pack plenty of food and water.
+First, when figuring out clothes to wear, think about implementing a three-layer clothing system.
+That way, you’re prepared for fluctuations in temperature and potential changes in weather conditions.
+You’ll also likely be spending lots of time exploring the outdoors.
+Invest in dependable, comfortable gear that you trust.
+You don’t want a gear failure or a preventable injury when you’re miles from civilization.
+Before you head out on any adventure, make sure to pack plenty of food and water.
 If I know it’s going to be a long day, I like to bring snacks that are high in carbs and protein, as well as an electrolyte supplement like NUUN Sport Hydration Tablets to help replenish my body and keep it properly fueled.
+Finally, make sure to pack the ten essentials.
+These items are a safety net to help keep you prepared and safe while exploring.

 At the Park